 The suspension of the membership of the Russian Federation continues to stand.
-Following the statements issued since March 2022, the FATF continues to call upon all jurisdictions to remain vigilant of threats to the integrity, safety and security of the international financial system arising from the Russian Federation's war against Ukraine.
-The FATF reiterates that all jurisdictions should be alert to possible emerging risks from the circumvention of measures taken to protect the international financial system and take the necessary measures to mitigate these risks.
+Following the statements issued since March 2022, the FATF reiterates that all jurisdictions should be vigilant to current and emerging risks from the circumvention of measures taken against the Russian Federation in order to protect the international financial system.